rvthak/DataMining_Movie_Recommendations/README.md

 Based on this information, we created Bow and TF-IDF representations for the available movies/series, and used them to provide basic content recommendations to the users (Based on their Jaccard/Tanomoto coefficients or their cosine similarities).

-Developed in a team of two, with Giorgos Farao (https://github.com/GeorgeFarao)
+This project was developed in collaboration with Giorgos Farao (https://github.com/GeorgeFarao)